 Read on to see some best practices for using goal-setting as a way to help your team succeed.

-Next time you meet with your team-members, embrace flexibility.
-How?
-Set short-term goals, for the next week, month or quarter.
+When you meet with your group, consider setting short-term goals for the upcoming week, month, or quarter.

-This strategy will help you use resources more efficiently and respond to unexpected changes in the way you work quickly.
+This approach will help you use resources more efficiently and respond to unexpected changes in the way you work quickly.

 Also, keeping a shorter view can also help a burned out staff stay focused and make some easy wins.